tenebrius/react-native-navigation/docs/docs/events.md

 |**passProps**| props passed to the component|

 ## componentDidDisappear
-Called each time this component disappears from screen (detached from the view heirarchy)
+Called each time this component disappears from screen (detached from the view hierarchy)

 ```js
 class MyComponent extends Component {